BSidesSF/bsidessf.github.io/_pages/cfp.md

 BSidesSF is *still* soliciting submissions for the annual BSidesSF conference on May 4-5, 2024.
 Call for Participation is currently open for both Informational/Collaborative Tracks.
 Please note that all presentations are limited to two speakers only.
 Panels are limited to 5 participants (including the moderator).

-Note: We **DO NOT** provide speaker or travel stipends at this time.
+Note: We **DO NOT** provide presenter or travel stipends at this time (except on a case-by-case basis with villages).
 We also DO NOT accept vendor pitches of any sort in our conference program.
 Thank you for your understanding.

 # **What**